-Exhibit one unmanned aerial vehicle and associated system assembled or made by the member.
-UAV or drone exhibits in this class must be either originally designed or built from a kit of reconfigurable parts and components.
-These displays are limited to multicopters (tri, quad, hex, and octocopters), as well as FPV airplanes and flying wings with wingspans up to 36".
-A detailed build log with pictures, as well as a mission logbook must be included.
-The UAV MUST have a flight controller and utilize a camera/video transmission system.
+Exhibit one Unmanned Aerial Vehicle and associated system assembled or made by the member.
+UAV or Drone exhibits in this class must be either originally designed or built from a kit of reconfigurable parts and components.
+These displays are limited to multi-copters (tri, quad, hex, and octocopters), as well as FPV airplanes and flying wings with wingspans up to 36".
+A detailed build log with pictures, as well as Mission Logbook must be included.
+The UAV MUST have a Flight Controller and utilize a camera/video transmission system.
 The exhibit will be a static display.
-The drone should be in good flying condition with batteries fully charged, and all UAS components (including video system) ready to demonstrate.
+The Drone should be in good flying condition with batteries fully charged, and all UAS components (including Video System) ready to demonstrate.
 DO NOT display your UAV with the propellers on, but rather on the table to the side of your UAV.
-The drone will not be flown.
+The Drone will not be flown.
 Attach the printed directions/instructions of the UAV if any were used.